maxleee/personal-site/posts/0-email-design-system.md

     <figcaption>Callouts used for adding emphasis to information or a CTA.
 Available in three colors and two styles.</figcaption>
 </figure>

 To establish these base components, I analyzed previous campaigns and the design elements that were used, even if inconsistently.
-After compiling this list of components to be made, I recieved feedback from the team of designers and strategists that this would be enough to get us off the ground creating emails, and could identify other needs after creating this MVP.
+After compiling this list of components to be made, I received feedback from the team of designers and strategists that this would be enough to get us off the ground creating emails, and could identify other needs after creating this MVP.

 ## Development tooling